k2riddim/Searching-for-OP_CAT/README.md

 # Now let's the real deal begin
 ## Run bitcoin node
 ## Python script to find OP_CAT :
+Just to be 100% sure, the script search for OP_CAT and OP_DUP, and inside the output and the input.
 ```
 from datetime import datetime
 from blockchain_parser.blockchain import Blockchain